 The earth is home to millions of different kinds of creatures whose futures, and ours, hinge on how we manage the planet over the next decade.
 Will we halt our destruction of nature and begin to restore it?
 The task may seem hopeless, but around the world people are making a difference.
 Dr. Nancy Knowlton, author of Citizens of the Sea and Sant Chair for Marine Science Emerita at the Smithsonian National Museum of Natural History, shared these sources of inspiration, wisdom, and hope.

 Two countries, one bioregion.
 The Nat’s research area includes southern California and the Baja California Peninsula.
 We are fortunate to work alongside scientists and conservationists who are passionate about preserving biodiversity on both sides of the border.
-Panelists will discuss trans-border contrasts and collaboration.
+Panelists will discuss trans-border contrasts and collaborations.
 Learn more about the panelists.

 The final session in our series of State of Biodiversity webinars will cover a variety of initiatives that are underway to study, conserve, and protect California’s biodiversity.
 Learn more about the panelists.